noironetworks/acc-provision/doc/features/opflex-agent-restart-policy-startupdb.md

   opflex_switch_sync_dynamic: 5
 ```
 1. If we set the opflex_startup_enabled to True, it will enable the opflex-agent to use the startup db to resolve the policies.
 Agent will look for policy file under the /usr/local/var/lib/opflex-agent-ovs/startup/ path.
 This policy file is the policy state that persisted prior to the agent restart and this policy file is used to build the startup db.
 Default value is False.
 2. opflex_startup_policy_duration is the duration for which agent should keep using policy file during startup after agent connects to the leaf.
-Default value is 60.
+Default value is 60 seconds.
 3. opflex_startup_resolve_aft_conn is to wait till the opflex-agent connects to leaf before using the local policy.
 Default value is False.
 4. opflex_switch_sync_delay is the duration for which opflex-agent has to wait to start the switch sync from the PlatformConfig resolution.
-Default value is 5
+Default value is 5 seconds
 5. opflex_switch_sync_dynamic is the Subsequent switch sync delay.
-Default value is 10
+For any pending policy resolves, the max retries is hardcoded to 5.
+Default value is 10 seconds

 ## Troubleshooting